 Types of Virus Genomes

-Wow, that was a lot, right?
+Wow.
+That was a lot, right?
 Well, it gets worse.
-While most genomes are non-segmented (the genome is all on one piece of RNA or DNA), some genomes are segmented, meaning there are several fragments of DNA/RNA that make a complete virus genome.
-Also, some genomes are linear, meaning that there is a beginning and end to the genome, while other genomes are circular (no beginning and no end, Kind of like that friendship song, except by "friends" we mean "piles of microscopic goo").
+While most genomes are non-segmented (the genome is all on one piece of RNA or DNA), some genomes are segmented, meaning there are several fragments of genetic material that make a complete virus genome.
+Also, some genomes are linear, meaning that there is a beginning and end to the genome, while other genomes are circular (no beginning and no end.
+Kind of like that friendship song, except by "friends" we mean "piles of microscopic goo").

 That seems like a lot of information overload, and we sympathize.
 For something so small and seemingly simple (like "I can't believe it's not butter"), viruses are very complex (like the ingredients of "I can't believe it's not butter").
 The important thing is that if you can tell the difference between RNA and DNA virus, and if it is linear or circular, and if it is segmented or non-segmented, you can immediately tell a lot about a virus.
 So, we attached a table to serve as a cheat sheet for virus genomes.